robertsweetman/data-strategy-presentation/src/slide_3.md

   - Significant security improvements to allow for public access
   - Increased cost, unless the data is made available in a more cost effective way

+Even with this type of re-write/re-architecture it would likely remain the case that only specialist data scientist would be able to gain insight from it.

 ## The post-AI solution

-Just literally on the scene are AI agents that leverage the Model Context Protocol (https://www.anthropic.com/news/model-context-protocol) which can connect to data, allow natural language questions to be the interface rather than a query language and return anonymized results.
+AI agents that leverage the Model Context Protocol [(9)](./references_1.md#model-context-[protocol])
+  * Connect to data in any form
+  * Ask questions using natural language rather than a query language
+  * Return anonymized results

-At a high level combining the MCP with (for example) AWS Bedrock Guardrails (https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-sensitive-filters.html) would allow for a secure, anonymised and queryable data set to be made available to the public.
+At a high level combining the MCP with (for example) AWS Bedrock Guardrails [(10)](./references_1.md#guardrails-sensitive-filters) would allow for a secure, anonymised and queryable data set to be made available to the public.

 This would also allow the data to be queried in a natural language format, a key to opening up engagement to non-academic users.

-> “The art and science of asking questions is the source of all knowledge.” – Thomas Berger

 ---
 > ### Milestone 2: Create One Recommendation for Change, considering sustainable development